-Index figures are primarily calculated monthly for departments A-E, and quarterly for departments G-S, and show the price point for the period in relation to the average price point in 2005.
+Index figures are calculated monthly for sections A-E, and quarterly for sections G-S, and show the price point for the period in relation to the average price point in 2015.
 The index figures mainly reflect the development of an average price for the period.
-The annual average index refers to unweighted arithmetic averages of the periods' index.
+The annual average index refers to unweighted arithmetic averages of the periods' indexes.